 For as long as I can remember I have drawn, painted, designed, stitched…basically, create anything using many different mediums.
 Being an artist is a special thing.
 It is a joy to be given the ability and desire to create something beautiful and from the depths of your soul.

-In the many years of feeding my creativity there are three rules I try to live by:
+In the many years of feeding my creativity there are four rules I try to live by:

 But, one cannot be afraid.
 As Henri Matisse once said, “Creativity takes courage.”
 Be courageous, my artistic friend.